mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 In particular, each EIC maps to a tuple with three elements:

-1. The DTIM Column: The column (0-25) in the DTIM Link file that covers this EIC.
+1. The DTIM Column: The column (0-25) in the DTIM Link file that covers this EIC. <Do we always need DTIM column>
 2. Spatial Surrogate Code: A string representing which SMOKE v4 spatial surrogate that is used to cover this EIC.
 3. Scaling Fraction: This fraction is used to scale the emissions from this EIC.
 If the fraction is 1.0, the emissions are left unchanged.
 If the fraction is 0.5, you reduce the emissions by 50%.
 If the fraction is 3, you triple the emissions.